lazygirlleen/japan-anim/README.md

 **JapanAnim**

 We are a group of anime fans united by one passion "the colorful world of Japanese animation".
 Through this website, we want to share our love for anime with fellow fans.
-Here, you will find a wide range of information, from the latest anime reviews, viewing recommendations, and fun discussions about your favorite characters.
+Here, you will find a wide range of information, from the latest anime reviews, viewing recommendations, more importaly a fun discussions about your favorite characters.